-These 6 top tips will prepare you for your next obstacle course challenge.
+6 top tips for your next obstacle course run

 1. Run.
 A lot.

-All obstacle course events will include a fair amount of running, normally up to 80% of the event itself so make sure you are adding running to your training schedule.
-Try for one long run, one shorter run and one hill interval training session in your weekly plan.
-You could also add in some off-road runs to give you some confidence for event-day.
+All obstacle course events will include a fair amount of running–normally up to 80% of the event itself–so make sure you are adding consistent running to your training schedule.
+Try to include at least one long run and one shorter run in your weekly plan.
+You could also add in some off-road runs to give you confidence on unfamiliar terrain on the big day.

 2. Circuit training

-Circuits should be a key part of obstacle course training as it will help your overall fitness but also replicate exercises you’ll likely be doing on event-day.
-The best exercises for this revolve around working with your bodyweight — similar to event day.
+Circuits should be a key part of obstacle course training as it will help your overall fitness but also replicate exercises you’ll likely be doing on event day.
+The best exercises for this revolve around working with your bodyweight .
 Try adding press-ups, squats, burpees, planks, pull-ups and sit-ups into your training sessions.

 3. Wear the right shoes

-Shoes can have a huge impact on how comfortable your event is and also how well you perform so ditch the running shoes and get yourself a pair with lots of underfoot grip.
-Investing in some will help you tackle the steep hills and the thick mud that coats everything but make sure you train in them before event-day to have them well worn in.
+Shoes can have a huge impact on how comfortable your event is and also how well you perform.
+Ditch the running shoes and get yourself a pair with lots of underfoot grip.
+Investing in suitable footwear will help you tackle the steep hills, water or thick mud that coats everything–but make sure you train in them before event day so that they’re well worn in.

 4. Rope in your friends

-Find a bunch of people that you can train with and cross the finish line with and you’re guaranteed to have a good time.
+Find a bunch of people that you can train and cross the finish line with and you’re guaranteed to have a good time.
 Training as a team can help boost motivation and help push you to achieve new personal bests.
-A lot of obstacle course events, like Tough Mudder, are all about teamwork and camaraderie so bringing people together who are going to help, support and push you to do the best you can are a definite plus.
+A lot of obstacle course events are all about teamwork and camaraderie so bring people together who are going to help, support and push you to do the best you can do!